AA8020/Software-Testing-Portfolio/03-API_Testing/README.md

 ## 📌 Overview
 This project demonstrates my ability to design, execute, and document [API testing](https://www.postman.com/api-testing/) using [Postman](https://www.postman.com/) and [Newman](https://www.npmjs.com/package/newman).
-It covers both functional API testing (CRUD and workflows) and non-functional aspects such as [API Security](https://owasp.org/www-project-api-security/) focusing on authorization and authentication.

 Instead of leaving only raw configs, I’ve included screenshots, clear reports, and well-documented findings.
 This makes it easy for both technical and non-technical readers to quickly see how I test, what I found, and how I present results.